 Smokers in Knowsley are being urged to quit with the annual Stoptober campaign, which starts on 1 October.

-Better Health – Stoptober is reminding those looking to quit this October that they are not alone, and will be joining the 1 million people in the UK who quit smoking during the coronavirus lockdown and over 2 million smokers who have made a quit attempt with Stoptober since the campaign launched nine years ago.
+Those looking to quit this October are not alone and will be joining the 2.3 million others who have made a quit attempt with the campaign since it launched a decade ago.

-Search ‘Stoptober’ online to find a range of free quitting support including the Stoptober app, Facebook messenger bot, daily emails, Stoptober online communities, expert support from local Stop Smoking Services and stop smoking aids.
+Search ‘Stoptober’ online to find a range of free quitting tools including the NHS Quit Smoking app, Facebook messenger bot, Stoptober Facebook online communities, daily emails and SMS, and online Personal Quit Plan.

-Cllr Sean Donnelly, Knowsley Cabinet Member for Health and Social Care, said:
+Cllr Christine Bannon, Knowsley Council Cabinet Member for Health, said:

 “Even if you’ve tried before and didn’t manage don’t give up on quitting because you can do it.
 Many smokers try several times before they succeed but getting the right support and using stop smoking aids to help ease the cravings, gives you a much better chance of success.”